KeithRieck/PixelStrip_CircuitPython/documentation/p020_pixelstrip.md

 ![pixelstrip_setup](./img/pixelstrip_setup_bb.png)

-Copy the `pixelstrip.py`, and `colors.py` files into your Feather.
+Copy the `pixelstrip.py`, and `colors.py` files into your board.
 Then create the following in a file named `main.py`:

 ```python
 from utime import sleep